 Honesty and Integrity: Young Real Estate Appraisals

-Young Real Estate Appraisals holds itself to the industry standards and mandates set in place for ethics.
-We won't accept anything less from ourselves.
-We have a responsibility not to do assignments on contingency fees.
-That is, we are not able to agree to do an appraisal report and get paid only if the loan closes.
+We meet or beat the industry standards and mandates set in place for ethics.
+We refuse to accept anything less from ourselves.
+Working on assignments that contingency fees is not something we can consider That is, we don't agree to do an appraisal report and collect payment on the contingency of the loan closing.
 We can't do assignments on percentage fees.
-That is probably the appraisal professions biggest taboo, because it would invite fraudulent practices since raising the value of the home would increase the their paycheck.
+That is perhaps the appraisal professions most important rule, because it would invite fraudulent practices since raising the estimate of the home would increase the their paycheck.
 We set ourselves to a higher standard.
-Other unprofessional practices may be established by state law or professional organizations to which an appraiser belongs.
+Other unprofessional practices may be defined by state law or professional organizations that the appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
 We follow these rules to the letter which means you can be at ease knowing we are doing everything we can to objectively determine the home or property value.

 When you engage Young Real Estate Appraisals we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.